The Blueprint on How to Book Perfect Iron Man Match Ahead of WWE Extreme Rules

 Normally, this is an extension of a 2-out-of-3 falls match to prove who can walk away from a feud saying they were the definitive better man, and that the points are proof, but that may not be the case every time.

-With Shawn Michaels vs. Bret Hart at WrestleMania 12, the story being told was more along the lines of how evenly matched the top two babyfaces in WWE at the time were.
+With Shawn Michaels vs. Bret Hart at WrestleMania XII, the story being told was more along the lines of how evenly matched the top two babyfaces in WWE at the time were.

-Spending a full hour and not having either man score a single fall over the other meant that Hart was a fighting champion willing to do anything to keep his title, while Michaels had a heart that wouldn't stop beating and needed to ascend to the mountain top.
+Spending a full hour and not having either man score a single fall over the other meant that Hart was a fighting champion willing to do anything to keep his title, while Michaels had a heart that wouldn't stop beating and needed to ascend to the mountaintop.

 Winning by sudden death rules allowed Michaels to capture the title without Hart looking weak, along with getting the crowd to wonder if a rematch was looming.